theramiyer/blog/content/post/2021/food-and-sustainability.md

 A couple of years ago, I watched a video in which the host mentioned in passing, how he had stopped eating meat because of the amount of water it consumed.
 I did not think of it much back then.
 But over the last year or so, I have come across a lot more facts about meat eating.
 It started with the idea of "vegan" meat that I read about while browsing—I think—Reddit.
 First, I found it funny: why would anyone want to do that?
 But there was more to it than I thought.

-I am an Indian.
-Milk is an inseparable part of our culture.
-India probably has the largest vegetarian population in the world,{{< sidenote lar-veg-pop >}}_Countries with the highest rates of vegetarianism_ ([WorldAtlas](https://www.worldatlas.com/articles/countries-with-the-highest-rates-of-vegetarianism.html)){{< /sidenote >}} with 38% of the population identifying as vegetarians.
+India probably has the largest vegetarian population in the world,{{< sidenote lar-veg-pop >}}_Countries with the highest rates of vegetarianism_ ([WorldAtlas](https://www.worldatlas.com/articles/countries-with-the-highest-rates-of-vegetarianism.html)){{< /sidenote >}} with up to 38% of the population identifying as vegetarians.
 If you consider the allegation that some identified themselves as vegetarians because of societal pressures, and even cut this number by half, India would still the largest vegetarian population in the world.

 While they say vegetarianism is more sustainable, India's vegetarian population means nothing to sustainability.